magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-42746-->

-*  Invoices for orders that are paid by store credit and that have fixed product taxes (FPT) applied now include the correct grand total..
+*  Invoices for orders that are paid by store credit and that have fixed product taxes (FPT) applied now include the correct grand total.

 <!--- MC-42332-->